ARO 2026 in Puerto Rico

 Anil K. Lalwani, M.D., the head of Hearing Health Foundation’s Council of Scientific Trustees, which oversees our Emerging Research Grants (ERG) program, was awarded ARO’s 2026 Innovator Award in Clinical Science for “his clinical and translational research in otology and neurotology, identifying genes essential for hearing and advancing AAV-mediated gene therapy for the inner ear.”
 Lalwani is also a longtime member of our Board of Directors and moderates our research webinars.

-Hearing Restoration Project (HRP) member Ksenia Gnedeva, Ph.D., was awarded the 2026 Geraldine Dietz Fox Young Investigator Award Winner, which “recognizes accomplishment and promise in research related to otolaryngology.”
+Hearing Restoration Project (HRP) member Ksenia Gnedeva, Ph.D., received the 2026 Geraldine Dietz Fox Young Investigator Award, which recognizes accomplishment and promise in research related to otolaryngology.

 ARO’s poster hall at the Puerto Rico Convention Center.